-On May 6, 2020, MinAF published Biosafety Decisions on the production of three enzymes which are alpha-amylase (α-amylase), glucoamylase and hemicellulase for industrial usage purposes by using Aspergillus oryzae improved by modern biotechnological methods.
+On May 6, 2020, MinAF published Biosafety Decisions on the production of three enzymes: alphaamylase (α-amylase), glucoamylase, and hemicellulase for industrial usage purposes using Aspergillus oryzae fungus (improved by modern biotechnological methods).
 The developer is LIVZYM Biyoteknoloji Arastirma Gelistirme San. ve Tic.
 AS (LIVZYM AS) which is based in Istanbul, Turkey.
-LIVZYM AS just started the commercial production of these enzymes by using GE Aspergillus oryzae.
+LIVZYM AS has been producing these enzymes by using GE Aspergillus oryzae since their approval date.